Early access to medicines – how patients in Ireland may be able to access medicines before they are authorised

 Patients may be able to join a clinical trial to receive treatment with medicines being used in the trial.
 These trial medicines are called ‘Investigational medicines’.
 Clinical trials must be approved by the HPRA.

-Medicines placed on the Irish market must be authorised by the HPRA or the European Medicines Agency.
-However, there is an exemption to this rule where an authorised medicine is not available.
-Medicines not authorised in Ireland, but which are authorised outside of Ireland, may be supplied where a registered doctor, registered dentist, registered nurse prescriber or registered mid-wife prescriber has prescribed the product for a patient under their direct responsibility in order to fulfil the needs of the patients.
-In Ireland such products are called 'exempt medicinal products' (EMP)
+Medicines not authorised in Ireland, but which are authorised outside of Ireland, may be supplied in cases where a registered healthcare professional (doctor, dentist, nurse prescriber or midwife prescriber) has prescribed the product for a patient under their direct responsibility in order to fulfil the needs of the patient.

 Search the clinical trials database for information on the illnesses being targeted. trial locations, and sponsor contact details.